BUS TOUR: Monday, April 9, 9:00 am to 5:00 pm. $50 per person.

-RipperCon 2018 will feature a bus tour of Baltimore that will include Fort McHenry, birthplace of the “Star-Spangled Banner,” and the grave of Lincoln assassin John Wilkes Booth.
+RipperCon 2018 will feature a bus tour of Baltimore that will include Fort McHenry, birthplace of the “Star-Spangled Banner,” the grave of Lincoln assassin John Wilkes Booth, Edgar Allan Poe’s grave and house, and the Maryland Medical Examiner’s office home to the famous “Nutshell Studies” crime scene dioramas created in the 1930’s by Frances Glessner Lee.
 Overall tour leader will be Christopher T. George, UK-born Ripperologist and War of 1812 historian, who though he claims Liverpool, England as his birthplace has in truth lived considerably longer in Baltimore than he ever lived in the city of his birth!

 Our tour of Green Mount Cemetery will be led by Bill Emmerich.
-Among other graves, we will visit the obelisk tomb of the Booth family and the burial places of Baltimore-born notables such as Elizabeth Patterson Bonaparte, who married Napoleon’s younger brother Jerome, and Walter Lord, author of A Night to Remember on the Titanic disaster.
+Among other graves, we will visit the obelisk tomb of the Booth family and the burial places of Baltimore-born notables such as Elizabeth Patterson Bonaparte, who married Napoleon’s younger brother Jerome, Walter Lord, author of A Night to Remember on the Titanic disaster, and man who patented the Ouija Board.

 Our tour at Fort McHenry will be led by veteran retired National Park Service Ranger Scott S. Sheads.
 Sheads is an expert on fort history including its roles both during the War of 1812 and the Civil War.